 Through the Looking Glass: Understanding the Sales Process

-Up to this point, we’ve emphasized the importance of getting into the minds of customers in order to market to them effectively.
+Up to this point, we’ve emphasized the importance of getting into the mindset of customers in order to market to them effectively.
 The consumer decision-making process outlines key stages people go through when they make purchasing decisions.
 Now we’re going to step through the proverbial looking glass to examine that same process from the seller’s point of view.

 Why is this helpful?
 For a sale to occur, the buyer needs to move through the decision making process successfully.
 To help the buyer do that, the seller needs to provide information and assistance along the way.
 For some products and services, such as those that employ personal selling, the seller ‘s role is very hands-on.
 For other product and services, particularly ones in low-involvement decisions, the seller’s role may be fairly hands-off.
 In either case, though, it’s helpful for marketers to understand the sales process that happens alongside the consumer decision-making process.